-Wil Smith’s life story is one that would appear to be just made for a Hollywood script.
-Unfortunately he died from colon cancer at just forty six years of age.
+Wil Smith’s real-life inspirational story is one that would appear to be just made for a Hollywood script.
+Unfortunately, he died from colon cancer at just forty-six years of age.

 In order to try and make ends meet, he worked a night shift at a major retail store where he was a cleaner.
 The amazing fact was that he had to hide his daughter in one of the closets.